salsaflow/salsaflow-daemon/README.md

 ## Endpoints

 Each endpoint represents certain piece of functionality that you might want to enable for your SalsaFlow-enabled project.
+To enable the functionality you simply need to point relevant webhook to the right endpoint.

 ### `/issuetracker/pivotaltracker/events`

 Server-side counterpart of Salsita's Pivotal Tracker issue tracker module.

+This endpoint expects Pivotal Tracker `v5` activity webhooks.

 #### Setup